measurement-factory/squid-notes/architecture.md

 refresh_pattern (a|b) 720 100% 4320
 ```

-May improve refresh_pattern application speed (at the expense of less readable
+May improve refresh_pattern application speed (at the expense of a less
-configuration).
+readable configuration).

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2017-February/014502.html

-thumbX: If list elements have to store their position in their list (for any
+thumbX{arch-ilist}: If list elements have to store their position in their
-reason), then a performance-sensitive code should use an intrusive list.
+list (for any reason), then a performance-sensitive code should use an
+intrusive list.

 This rule might be useful when selecting the best type for a container, but it
 is probably too specific to its original context to be generally useful.
-TODO: Remove?
+TODO:
+Remove this rule of thumb?

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-dev/2017-April/008473.html

-thumbX: When writing ssl_bump rules, always tell Squid what to do at every
+thumbX{admin-cfg-each-step}: When writing ssl_bump rules, always tell Squid
+what to do at every step

-step by making sure that at least one applicable ssl_bump rule matches at
+... by making sure that at least one applicable ssl_bump rule matches at every
-every step.
+step.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2017-June/015698.html

-thumbX: When there is an alternative, avoid regular expressions.
+thumbX{admin-cfg-no-regex}: When there is an alternative, avoid regular
+expressions.

-Regular expressions are relatively slow and may be difficult to interpret correctly.
-If you can easily fulfill your requirements with a directive that uses exact string matching (or an equivalent matching without any regular expressions), then go with that directive.
+Regular expressions are relatively slow and may be difficult to interpret
+correctly.
+If you can easily fulfill your requirements with a directive that
+uses exact string matching (or an equivalent matching without any regular
+expressions), then go with that directive.

-On the other hand, avoid replacing one simple regular expression with 1000 exact string matches, of course.
+On the other hand, avoid replacing one simple regular expression with 1000
+exact string matches, of course.

-See also: thumbW(Fewer refresh_pattern lines...)
+See also: thumb_ref{admin-cfg-merge-refresh}.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-users/2017-September/016453.html

-thumbX: If you are splicing a domain, then never bump it.
-If you want to bump
+thumbX{admin-cfg-bump-hsts}: If you are splicing a domain, then never bump it.
+If
-it, then neither splice it nor allow any other ways to reach it except through
+you want to bump it, then neither splice it nor allow any other ways to reach
-the bumping proxy.
+it except through the bumping proxy.

 It is technically possible to transition a domain from being spliced/relayed
 to bumped, but it can be a painful process involving a lot of unavoidable TLS